simao-ferreira/dotfiles/i3/README.md

 Configuration resides in `.config/i3status/config` There are other options to use, like `polybar`. [todo]

 Instead of a screen saver Mi3 has a locking mechanism configured via i3lock.
-It usually blocks when using netflix or spotify.
+It usually blocks when using Netflix or Spotify.
 To solve this, is possible to install `caffeine-ng` package, after add to `/.i3/config` the following line
 `exec -no-startup-id caffeine`.
 This also adds an icon to the bar and allows to switch it on/off when needed. the default is off.

 The login manager is LightDM, the configuration for the greeter (login screen manager) is set at `/etc/lightdm/slick-greeter.conf`